 operations and queries against the database.

-All configuration for communication with the database is stored in the appsettings.Development.json file.
-This includes the connection string, username, password, bucket name, colleciton name, and scope name.
-The default username is assumed to be admin
+file.
+This includes the connection string, username, password, bucket name and scope name.
+The default username is assumed to be Administrator

 and the default password is assumed to be P@$$w0rd12